jwdlb/Adaptive_FPGA/docs/csv_to_rtl.md

 The RTL worker is the only code allowed to advance the simulated RTL clock.
 It does not wait for GPU training before offering another event.

+In dashboard control mode, generation and file loading happen on a separate command worker.
+A `run` command still loads and validates the complete file before constructing `LiveCoordinator`; browser data is never streamed directly into RTL.

 ## Exact types on the path

 ```text